 Home » Sage Smith, 19: Transwoman Disappears After Meeting Up With Date

-Sage Smith didn’t grow up the way many of her peers did, as she was born Dashad Smith.
+Sage Smith didn’t grow up like many of her peers did, as she was born Dashad Smith.
 She lived in the foster care system until she aged out, and at 18, she was living on her own.
-Her grandmother, Lolita Smith, described Sage as someone who always had a smile on her face and she was proud to see that at 19-years-old, Sage’s life was making moves in the right direction.
+Her grandmother, Lolita Smith, described Sage as someone who always had a smile on her face, and she was proud to see that at 19 years old, Sage’s life was moving in the right direction.

 “I miss my Sage so much,” Lolita told Dateline years ago.
 “I would give anything for my baby to walk through the door.”

 When Sage didn’t return home from her date, her roommate became concerned and called Lolita, who in turn told Aubrey to contact the authorities.
 An investigation would uncover that Sage had been texting with a man named Erik McFadden, and when detectives looked into the 28-year-old, they discovered that McFadden told friends he had plans to meet up with someone on West Main Street on November 20.

 Repeated calls to Sage’s cell phone went unanswered, and while she was known to keep her phone on and charged, it was later turned off.
 In the days after Sage disappeared, investigators wanted to speak to McFadden, and on November 24, his girlfriend reported him as a missing person.
 It seems that he never showed up to work and had disappeared without telling anyone.

 On November 27, he reportedly called the police and informed them he was in New York, and when he was asked about Sage, he claimed they never met up because she simply stood him up.
 According to McFadden, he didn’t know Sage’s whereabouts and hung up on authorities when they suggested that he make his way back to Virginia.